paopre/Spontini/documentation/miscellaneous.md

 You can activate it by pressing the len button on the menu, or by keeping **CTRL** key pressed.
 Use the mouse wheel and/or zoom-in/out by using the left mouse button and the keys listed inside **[global-custom-vars.js](../lib/webgui/js/global-custom-vars.js)**.
 Note that you can't do point and click, nor edit the svg score while panning/zooming.

+### TOUCHPAD

+Spontini-Editor works with touchpads too: simply use a double tap (you can test it **[here]**(https://rbyers.github.io/paint.html)) instead of the mouse down action and a two-fingers double tap instead of the right mouse button action.

 ### [TABLE OF CONTENTS](toc.md)